apache/spark/docs/sql-reserved-and-non-reserved-keywords.md

 ---

 When `spark.sql.parser.ansi.enabled` is set to true (false by default), some keywords are reserved for Spark SQL.
-The reserved keywords cannot be used for identifiers (e.g., table names, view names, column names, column aliases) in a query.
+The reserved keywords cannot be used for identifiers (e.g., table names, view names, column names, column aliases) in queries.
 Note that there is one exception; table aliases (e.g., SELECT * FROM t AS t1) always follow the default mode (see a list below) regardless of the `spark.sql.parser.ansi.enabled` value.
 These reserved keywords in the ANSI mode basically follow the ANSI SQL-2011 standard, but it is slightly different between each other.